rubenbe/opensoho/README.md

 These are the clients connected to Wifi.
 This table is read-only, except for the alias.
 It can be used to give devices a human-readable name.
 This only works properly when the client does not randomize its mac-address.

+#### Connected clients
+Contains the list of clients that are currently connected to your wifi.
+In order to show the IP address of the device, OpenSOHO needs access to your DHCP leases.
+To do so, you need to have the openwisp monitoring daemon running on the device that contains the DHCP server.
+Devices with a static IP will not get an IP.
+This is a known limitation as of 0.12.0.

 ### Devices

 These are the connected devices.